-- 5.2.39 The Council has produced a Green Belt Review (2017) which examined the role that the Borough's Green Belt land plays in achieving the five Green Belt purposes and contributing to preserving the openness15.
-The findings of the Review informed the preparation of the new Local Plan which is required by the NPPF to establish Green Belt boundaries and set the framework for Green Belt and settlement policy. - 5.2.40 The Review considered the entire Borough's Green Belt and divided it in to 74 broad areas which were defined by strong physical boundaries (rivers, railways and roads).
-Once these areas were established, each parcel was individually assessed and scored, with the assistance of the Landscape Study, to determine to what extent it met the purposes of the Green Belt function. - 5.2.41 This HELAA Review does not deem any sites as unsuitable based solely on the Green Belt Review (2017) area results.
+- 5.2.41 The Council has produced a Green Belt Review (2017) which examined the role that the Borough's Green Belt land plays in achieving the five Green Belt purposes and contributing to preserving the openness.
+The findings of the Review informed the preparation of the new Local Plan which is required by the NPPF to establish Green Belt boundaries and set the framework for Green Belt and settlement policy. - 5.2.42 The Review considered the entire Borough's Green Belt and divided it in to 74 broad areas which were defined by strong physical boundaries (rivers, railways and roads).
+Once these areas were established, each parcel was individually assessed and scored, with the assistance of the Landscape Study, to determine to what extent it met the purposes of the Green Belt function. - 5.2.43 This HELAA Review does not deem any sites as unsuitable based solely on the Green Belt Review (2017) area results.
 Where a site is within the Green Belt and within settlement proximity criteria, the site was found to be suitable.
-If the site does not comply with this criteria then it is found to be unsuitable. - 5.2.42 Whilst the HELAA Review does not deem any sites unsuitable based on the Green Belt Review (2017) results, it may be the case that the Green Belt Review identifies potential impacts on the Green Belt that when all evidence is considered on balance mean that the harm to the Green Belt would not outweigh the benefits of development, affecting which sites are released from the Green Belt through the Local Plan.
+If the site does not comply with this criteria then it is found to be unsuitable.